Qabel/qabel.github.io/Components-Drop.md

 Existing solutions like the flexible XMPP (e.g. Chrome Sync) are too extensive and too complex.
 An analysis of the communication would be made easier.

 From the outside the protocol is not distinguishable from normal HTTP traffic (browsing, download, webservices).
-A deep packet inspection would show the usage of the protocol itself and identify a dead drop server, but actual content analysis is not possible.
+A deep packet inspection would show the usage of the protocol itself and identify a drop server, but actual content analysis is not possible.

 ### Encryption
 The messages and direct meta data are encrypted.